Performance Evaluation

 Board Policy GCO and its accompanying regulations share critical information about the purpose of employee evaluations and expectations for how employees and evaluators should engage in the process.
 Read more HERE.

-City Schools is committed to authentic employee evaluations, grounded by accurate observations of practice and meaningful feedback.
-We recognize the importance of each employee receiving feedback on their performance and impact and being recognized for the role they play in support of our students and families.
+City Schools is committed to authentic employee evaluations grounded by accurate practice observations and meaningful feedback.
+We recognize the importance of each employee receiving feedback on their performance and impact and being recognized for their role in supporting our students and families.

 From the professional development goals set in an employee’s Individual Development Plan to the feedback they receive during a conference with their evaluator, steps in the evaluation cycle can be one part of an employee’s personalized learning and support during this school year.